gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 As fashion becomes more global and competitive, brand positioning and DNA becomes increasingly important.
 Stores can be a vital component of that success, demonstrating what each brand stands for, but to do that, the role of the store needs to be redefined to work seamlessly alongside other channels.

-We know from years of experience that personalisation is not a one-off project.
+We know from years of experience that personalization is not a one-off project.
 Retailers should be working with partners that will enable experiences customers need so they are more willing to share their data in return.
 Furthermore, technology now allows retailers to put excellent service back into stores at a fraction of the cost.

 By focusing on servicing the customer, retailers will gain so much more data than they would otherwise, meaning that they will be in a significantly better position to develop better products for their customers at the right price, every time.